 One ReIgnite participant saw the course’s five online lessons play out in the real world, explaining, “The Lord let me lead my dad to salvation principally because of this course.”

 ReIgnite is an expanded online version of the Christian Life and Witness Course, which is used throughout BGEA.
 Prior to a Franklin Graham Festival or Will Graham Celebration, many local Christians take this course in person to prepare them for counseling new or questioning Christians at the event.
-BGEA’s TV Telephone Ministry volunteers, as well as Evangelism Online volunteers, also use this course to equip them for responding to spiritual questions online or by phone.
+BGEA’s TV Telephone Ministry volunteers, as well as Internet Evangelism volunteers, also use this course to equip them for responding to spiritual questions online or by phone.

 In the past year, more than 175 people from seven countries have registered for this course.
 Participants have 90 days to complete the self-paced training, which takes an estimated eight to 10 hours.
 The course is $49.